BEugeneSmith/codingFashion/README.md

-# codingFashion
+# Coding Fashion
 The purpose of this project to see whether the difference in Men's and Women's clothing can be described statistically.
-The plan for now (5/31/2015) is to mine product information for clothing from Nordstrom and perform a PCA on both datasets to get an idea for the variance within each, then compare that between the two if possible.
-We do, however, expect men's clothing to be more 'boring'...way more boring.
+As it seems, they can!
+Feel free to poke around this repository to see my analysis, with the file called 'NordstromNotebook.ipynb' being the primary summary.
+Though this project's primary goal is complete feel free to suggest changes that may help in the long run.

 Thanks!